terraform-cisco-modules/terraform-intersight-iks/modules/addon_policy/README.md

 }
 ```

-This module will loop through all addons in `addons` and add them to the addon policy.
-This policy can be used when deploying IKS clusters.
+This module will create an addon policy for the respective addon.
+A list of supported addons can be found in the documentation.

 These resources are created